 Check out the video above to see just how quick and simple it is to level a sidewalk with our superior polyurethane foam concrete lifting equipment.

-Our concrete lifting and leveling services are simple yet effective.
-Research shows our state-of-the-art equipment provides customers the highest quality results possible.
-Read on to learn more about our process, and enjoy some examples of how Acme’s modern system outperforms mudjacking.
+Our professional concrete lifting and leveling services are simple yet effective.
+Research shows our state-of-the-art foam jacking equipment provides customers the highest quality results possible.
+Even better is our commitment to Health, Saftey & the Environment!
+See below to learn more about our process of revitalizing sunken concrete and how Acme’s modern, quick and efficient poly foam injection method outperforms mudjacking.

 |Acme Concrete Raising & Repair: Polyurethane Injection||Typical Mudjacking|

 Modern Poly Foam Equipment UsedPolyurethane foam concrete lifting projects typically require a small box truck or pickup truck & small trailer.
 The required poly foam equipment and materials are located in this single vehicle – no heavy construction trucks or equipment are needed.
 Our concrete lifting foams are centrally located and ready to use on demand.
 There is no manual mixing required, saving labor and time.